Updated April 28, 2020 to include a COVID-19 Survey that we conducted Late March/Early April 2020.

-The Printing Outlook 2019 report provides detailed analysis of the latest WhatTheyThink Printing Industry Survey, the latest industry economic data and macroeconomic trends, as well as industry and cultural technological trends to look out for in 2019.
+The Printing Outlook 2020 report provides detailed analysis of the latest WhatTheyThink Printing Industry Survey, the latest industry economic data and macroeconomic trends, as well as industry and cultural technological trends to look out for in 2020 and beyond.

-The executive report was prepared by Richard Romano and looks back at 2018 and ahead to what the industry can expect, economically and technologically, in 2019.
-The report features the results of the WhatTheyThink Printing Industry Business Outlook Survey conducted in Winter 2018–2019, and includes current and expected business conditions, top business challenges, top business opportunities, and planned investments for 2019.
+The executive report was prepared by Richard Romano and looks back at 2019 and ahead to what the industry can expect, economically and technologically, in 2020.
+The report features the results of the WhatTheyThink Printing Industry Business Outlook Survey conducted in Fall 2019, and includes current and expected business conditions, top business challenges, top business opportunities, and planned investments for 2020.
 Additional questions asked about shops’ interest in adding new specialty graphics areas such as wide-format or textile printing, as well as shops’ hiring plans for the next 12 months.

 Print business owners will find the report essential for their planning, in order to put the marketplace and their strategic actions in realistic perspective.
 Industry suppliers will benefit from the insights into printer decision-making processes and the foundation of new industry demographic data that debuts in this report.
 Non-economic trends also offer ideas for what to pay attention to in the new year, and larger cultural and technological; trends indicate where marketing professionals and brandowners will likely be focusing their promotional dollars.